Brexit chaos: Can British PM Theresa May stay in power?

 What just happened?

-Foreign Secretary Boris Johnson and Brexit Secretary David Davis quit within hours of each other Monday, along with a handful of junior ministers and aides.
+Foreign Secretary Boris Johnson and Brexit Secretary David Davis quit within hours of each other, along with a handful of junior ministers and aides.

 The resignations blew apart May's claim to have finally secured backing for her vision of Britain’s future relationship with the E.U. — a plan that was only agreed on Friday.